UnwontedAB/BicepTraining/Introduction to Bicep/Lab 3: Using modules to share code.md

 - Create an Azure Container Registry
 - Publish the module to the ACR
 - Edit `main.bicep` to consume the module from registry

+## Lab steps (Mandatory)

+Follow the steps below to code a great module for sharing with colleagues.